-Most people going through the divorce process work to make sure it is not riddled with conflict.
-In doing so they can make the mistake of believing that their spouse will stand by their verbal agreements.
-It is much safer to have a legal document drawn up and signed by both spouses and their attorneys, just to cover yourself.
+Many people going through the divorce process work to make sure it's not filled with conflict, but that doesn't mean a spouse will stand by any verbal agreements the two of you had made.
+It's much safer to have a legal document drawn up and signed by both spouses and their attorneys, just to cover yourself.

-Such a document can be used in court to prove a spouse’s intent to take part in a verbal agreement.
-If push comes to shove, you will have evidence that can be used as proof that your ex intended for a particular action to take place.
+A document can be used in court to prove a spouse’s intent to take part in a verbal agreement.
+If push comes to shove, you'll have evidence that can be used as proof that your ex intended for a particular action to take place.

-There are situations where a father will request either full or 50/50 custody to scare a wife into settling for less during divorce settlement negotiations.
-And she may be willing to take less than she is entitled to, if it means retaining full custody of her children.
+There are situations where a spouse will request either full or 50/50 custody to scare their partner into settling for less during divorce settlement negotiations.
 Your best bet is to offer split custody from the beginning.
-This takes away any leverage a husband can use and it is in the best interest of the children to spend equal time with two parents who love them.
+This takes away any leverage your spouse can use and it's in the best interest of the children to spend equal time with two parents who love them.

 It may seem far-fetched, but vindictive exes are capable of anything.
 Stalking and harassment should be reported to the police, and your guard should be up at all times.
-It is important not to reveal private or sensitive information publicly, such as among friends or on social media, as your words may be used against you in court.
+It's important not to reveal private or sensitive information publicly, such as among friends or on social media, as your words can be used against you in court.